 His time had run out.

 His name is now followed by brackets, a birth date, and a death date.

 Hemayel Martina (October 24, 1990 – January 29, 2011).

 He has become one of Curaçao’s ancestors.

-Watching our interview below, recorded just eighteen days before he died, some of his words seem prophetic and haunting, such as how he wanted his next poetry collection to be an anthology, how his goal was to encourage students to interview people about their loved ones who have died, and then write biographies and poems about them.
+Watching our interview below, recorded just eighteen days before he died, some of his words seem prophetic and haunting, such as how he wanted his next poetry collection to be an anthology, and how his goal was to encourage students to interview people about their loved ones who have died and then to write biographies and poems about them.